Working with Materialized Views¶

-- Materialized views are more flexible, but typically slower, than cached results.
+- Materialized views are more flexible than, but typically slower than, cached results.

-Regular views do not cache any data, and therefore generally do not offer any query performance benefits.
+Regular views do not cache data, and therefore cannot improve performance by caching.
 However, both materialized views and regular views enable enhanced data security by allowing data to be exposed or hidden at the row level or column level.

 The following table shows the key similarities and differences between tables, regular views, cached query results, and materialized views:

 |Performance Benefits||Security Benefits||Simplifies Query Logic||Supports Clustering||Uses Storage||Uses Credits for Maintenance||Notes|

 |Cached query result||✔||Used only if data has not changed and if query only uses deterministic functions (e.g. not CURRENT_DATE).|

 |Materialized view||✔||✔||✔||✔||✔||✔||Storage and maintenance requirements typically result in increased costs.|